stanton26/AppDefense/labs/v2/horizon-lab.md

 4. Go to **View Configruation** -> **Cloud Pod Architecture**
 5. Click **Join the pod federation**
 6. Type for **Connection Server** the local IP-Adress of your Partner either **192.168.100.11** or **192.168.200.11**
-7. **Username**:vdionvmc\Adminstraot
+7. **Username** - vdionvmc\Adminstraot
-8. **Password**:
+8. **Password**
 9. Click **Save**
-10. Wait for the Join
+10. Wait to join

 ![CPA4](https://s3-us-west-2.amazonaws.com/horizon-workshop/Screenshots/CPA4.png)

-You now have successfull configured a CPA between SDDC1 and SDDC2.
-This could also be a SDDC running in Frankfurt and the other one running Oregon for example.
+You now have successfully configured a CPA between SDDC1 and SDDC2.
+This could also be a SDDC running in two different regions - Frankfurt and Oregon for example.

 The next step will be to crate Gloabl Entitlement rights to show some of benefits of CPA.
 You need to decide which student will create the Global Entitlements policy.